vinceskahan/v5wiki/SQLite-vs-MySQL.md

 - Works well in a networked, multi-user environment.

 ### Con:
 - WeeWX tends to rely on many, small queries, which MySQL is ill-suited for.
+Performance can be particularly slow when the MySQL server is on a different machine and the queries must be done through a network connection.
+For an example, see [this thread](https://groups.google.com/g/weewx-user/c/gvReyZeqOJQ)
 - Complex administration.
 Many arcane commands must be studied and understood.
 - Requires a separate install.
 - Takes considerable system resources.